What goes on during a dentist visit?

 Dentists have the opportunity explain what they are doing during the examination and provide you with a summary of their findings when they are finished.
 If the examination reveals a problem that requires treatment, there should be a two-way discussion on the options available.
 If your dentist identifies a problem that is complex or requires specialized treatment; the dentist may refer you to a dental specialist.
 Patients, as an active part of your oral health team, are encouraged to ask questions.

 Here are some important things your dentist is checking during an exam:

-- Medical history outlining any health conditions that may affect future dental treatment
+- Medical history outlining any health conditions

 - Early signs or oral cancer or other suspicious growths or cysts